Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Design and simulation

-Conditions~(ii) and~(iii) are jointly satisfied by the mode and geometry of the CBG nano-resonator.
-First, in the near field (Fig. \ref{fig:concept} (b)), the enhanced electric field of \(\text{QNM}_1\) is polarized along the optic axis \(z\) of LN, and therefore couples with the largest element \(\chi^{(2)}_{_{zzz}}\) of the second-order susceptibility tensor, maximizing the nonlinear spatial overlap.
+Conditions~(ii) and~(iii) are jointly satisfied by the mode and geometry of the nanostructured resonator.
+First, in the near field (Fig. \ref{fig:concept}(b)), the enhanced electric field of \(\text{QNM}_1\) is polarized along the optic axis \(z\) of LN, and therefore couples with the largest element \(\chi^{(2)}_{_{\mathrm{zzz}}}\) of the second-order susceptibility tensor, maximizing the nonlinear spatial overlap.
 Furthermore, the chosen geometrical dimensions favor the generation of SPDC photon pairs.
-Indeed, Fig. ~\ref{fig:concept} (c) shows the simulated normalized photon-pair generation rate \(\frac{d N_{\mathrm{pair}}}{dt}\), obtained by considering only the QNM pair with $m=n=1$ in Eq.~(\ref{eq:TPA}) and integrating over the signal and idler solid angles \(\Omega_s, \Omega_i\), the signal angular frequency \(\omega_s\) and all possible polarization states of the entangled photons.
-The count rate is plotted as a function of the scaling factor~\(F_S\) applied to the lateral resonator dimensions, \(F_S=0\) corresponding to the scaling used in the experiment.
-Each count rate has been normalized by the resonator volume to account for the change induced by the factor \(F_S\).
+Indeed, Fig.~\ref{fig:concept}(c) shows the simulated normalized photon-pair coincidence rate, obtained by considering only the QNM pair with \(m=n=1\) in Eq.~(\ref{eq:TPA}) and integrating over the signal and idler solid angles \(\Omega_\mathrm{s}\) and \(\Omega_\mathrm{i}\) within a numerical aperture of \(\mathrm{NA}=0.7\), over the signal angular frequency \(\omega_\mathrm{s}\) within \(\pm 30\,\mathrm{THz}\) around the degenerate frequency \(\omega_{\mathrm{deg}}=\omega_\mathrm{p}/2\), and over all possible polarization states of the emitted photon pairs.
+The coincidence rate is plotted as a function of the scaling factor~\(F_\mathrm{S}\) applied to the lateral resonator dimensions, \(F_\mathrm{S}=0\) corresponding to the size used in the experiment.
+Each count rate has been normalized by the resonator volume to account for the change induced by the factor \(F_\mathrm{S}\).